florianhartung/debugger-rs/paper/main.typ

 Watchpoints that trigger on reads or writes at arbitrary addresses are also required.

 = Design
-- We split the project into a core debugger and a CLI for modularity and ease of development
+We split the debugger project into two parts for better modularity: A core debugger and a #ac("CLI").
-  - CLI design
-  - Core design
-    - Debugger loop
-    - Signal
+Both are implemented as separate Rust crates with the #ac("CLI") crate depending on the core debugger crate.
+The core crate contains the main logic for the debugger and exposes safe Rust interfaces for usage of the debugger, e.g. attaching to processes or setting breakpoints.
+The #ac("CLI") provides the user interface in form of a #ac("REPL") with formatted user output messages and error reporting.

 - Hardware debug registers
   - Hardware debug registers: method for debugging that required kernel privileges
 - ptrace on a high level: a syscall for monitoring other processes